 - Vehicle Control Established.
 No motor vehicle or bicycle shall be operated, parked, or otherwise used on the campus except in strict conformity with these Parking Regulations established and published by the University of Nevada, Las Vegas.
 The term "University Campus" or the word "campus," as used in these regulations, shall be construed to include all property under the supervision of the University of Nevada, Las Vegas.
 Fees will be charged for parking on University of Nevada, Las Vegas property as approved by the university president or designee.

 - Campus Enforcement Agencies.
-University Police as well as the Parking and Transportation Services Department are authorized to enforce these Parking Regulations.
-The University Police, however, have the additional duty to enforce Federal, State, and County laws on all University of Nevada, Las Vegas property, in accordance with the provisions of NRS 396.325.
-Control of the movement of vehicles on campus is the responsibility of the University Police.
-The University Police shall report to the President of the University of Nevada, Las Vegas or his / her designate.
+University Police Services, as well as the Parking and Transportation Services Department, are authorized to enforce these Parking Regulations.
+University Police Services, however, have the additional duty to enforce Federal, State, and County laws on all University of Nevada, Las Vegas property, in accordance with the provisions of NRS 396.325.
+Control of the movement of vehicles on campus is the responsibility of University Police Services.
+University Police Services shall report to the President of the University of Nevada, Las Vegas or his / her designate.
 Parking Services Department shall report to the President of the University of Nevada, Las Vegas or his/her designee.

 Handicap Parking.
 Persons requiring parking on campus covered under the Americans with Disabilities Act (ADA) must have a valid State issued handicap license plate or placard issued by the Nevada State Department of Motor Vehicles.

 All individuals with a state-issued handicap parking placard must also purchase a campus handicap parking permit and display both in their vehicle.
 This requirement increases the availability of accessible parking spaces and significantly helps curb the abuse of these stalls.